-During the quarter ended March 31, 2019, we repurchased 1.0 million shares of our common stock for \$284 million, some of which was settled subsequent to the end of the first quarter.
-The total remaining authorization for future common share repurchases under our share repurchase program was \$2.7 billion as of March 31, 2019.
+The total remaining authorization for future common share repurchases under our share repurchase program was \$2.0 billion as of March 29, 2020.
 As we repurchase our common shares, we reduce common stock for the \$1 of par value of the shares repurchased, with the excess purchase price over par value recorded as a reduction of additional paid-in capital.
 If additional paid-in capital is reduced to zero, we record the remainder of the excess purchase price over par value as a reduction of retained earnings.
-Due to the volume of repurchases and the prices at which these were made, additional paid-in capital was reduced to zero, with the remainder of the excess purchase price over par value of \$237 million and \$274 million recorded as a reduction to retained earnings during the quarters ended March 31, 2019 and March 25, 2018.
+Due to the volume of repurchases and the prices at which these were made, additional paid-in capital was reduced to zero, with the remainder of the excess purchase price over par value of \$733 million recorded as a reduction to retained earnings during the quarter ended March 29, 2020.